mattpallatt/MP.LanguageManager.DeepLTranslate/README.md

 ## AppSettings

+Add the following to startup.cs.

+services.Configure<DeepLOptions>(_configuration.GetSection("DeepL"));

+Thent the following options are valid in appsettings.json

 ![image](./img/appsettings.png)

 A &lt;DeepL&gt;&lt;Formality&gt; Configuration element in appSettings can be used to control the formality of translations, with options Less, More, PreferLess, PreferMore, Default - a pro license is required for any other setting than Default.